human-pangenomics/hpp_pangenome_resources/README.md

 | <sub> long read mapping </sub> | <sub> yes (fastest) </sub> | <sub> yes </sub> | <sub> yes (slowest) </sub> |
 | <sub> Assembly mapping </sub> | <sub> yes (direct) </sub> | <sub> untested </sub> | <sub> yes (via injection) </sub> |

+Index files listing file locations for download with the AWS CLI can be found in the indexes folder of this repository.
+Alternatively, tables are listed below in each graph creation strategy's section.
+Note that the index files list the file locations with s3:// uris -- as opposed to http:// urls as found in the tables.

 ### Assembly Inputs